Artist and fashion designer Chloe Trujillo is one of the most fascinating people we’ve ever met…

 E: It looks a little bit Mexican too!
 But it makes sense now, I can see now the Flemish…

-C: The Clave Obscure art too, I love Don Hache, Rembrandt, even Da Vinci was amazing to me.
+C: The Chiaroscuro art too.
+I love Rembrandt, even Da Vinci was amazing to me.
 I’m just saying this because everyone talks about Da Vinci, but coming from a scientific background – because I studied science and was always amazed at Da Vinci’s work just from a scientific approach.
-But I loved Hieronymous Bosch, he was very intriguing to me with all his little characters he would paint.
-There’s Caravaggio too, so many artists but less of the contemporary, I was more attracted to Classics.
+But I loved Hieronymus Bosch; he was very intriguing to me with all his little characters he would paint.
+There’s Caravaggio too…so many artists, but less of the contemporary.
+I was always more attracted to the Classics.

 C: I think now I’m maybe happier but I used to be darker, in high-school even in my music choices, listening to death metal.
 I still love it, there’s this darkness and it’s in all of us and the minute you express it, it is kind of liberated.
 But there’s that very serious ‘about life and death’ kind of thing.
 I’ve always been intrigued too about the mystery of life and the meaning of life, what are we here to do, just like the more intense questions and I think all that is reflecting in my artwork.

 E: That’s what I feel, it does seem to be deeper than just a design.
 I guess that’s for every person to interpret in their own way ultimately.
 What did you study in terms of science?

 My parents were fashion designers and they managed to get quite successful, but my dad’s biggest regret was that he came from a very poor family and he didn’t have money to study, so he started working right away.
 He’s such a good businessman and artist that he made it in life, but he has three daughters, and I’m the oldest, so I think he put a lot of pressure on me to study so I could go to a nice university and get a nice job.